reraxe/demo-docker-secrets-env-vars/README.md

 ## Use Case
 Not to expose the Connection String URI Format of MongoDB in docker compose -https://docs.mongodb.com/manual/reference/connection-string/#connection-string-uri-format

-This repo contains an example of how to change `MONGODB_URI` to expose `MONGODB_URI_FILE` instead in docker secret as an environment variable.
+This repo contains an example of how to change `MONGODB_URI` to expose `MONGODB_URI_FILE` in docker secret as an environment variable.
 This is named throughout the repo as:
 ```
 MONGODB_URI_FILE